Want to Capture Leads on Your Website? Follow These Tips.

 Create a Resources Section

-Having a resources section on your website is a great way to provide prospects with valuable, educational material.
+Having a resources section on your website is a great way to capture leads and provide them with valuable, educational material.
 A resource might be a white paper, guide, infographic, webinar, video or worksheet.

 Each resource should cover a different topic, need or interest.
 For example, a guide to selecting the right accounting firm would help prospects in the buying process.
 A white paper on research and development tax credits would help business owners.
 A video on 401-K versus IRA would help prospects planning for retirement.
 This can ensure that you’re able to provide the information that your website visitor is seeking.